-FOREWORD - INFORMATION 2021 Y 2021
+FOREWORD - INFORMATION SOCIETY 2021

-The 24th Information Society Multiconference (http://is.ijs.si) survived the COVID problems.
-In 2021, there are eleven conferences with a growing trend and real hopes that 2022 will be the due to successful vaccination.
-The multiconference survived due to the conference presidents that brackly decide to continue with their conference despite the first pandemics in the modern era.
+The 24th Information Society Multiconference survived the COVID-19 problems.
+In 2021, there are eleven conferences with a growing trend and real hopes that 2022 will be better due to successful vaccination.
+The multiconference survived due to the conference chairs who bravely decided to continue with their conferences despite the first pandemic in the modern era.

-The COVID-19 pandemic did not decrease the growth of ICT, in ormation society, artifici intelligence and science overall, quite on the contrary - the progress of computers, kng leda and artificial intelligence ontinued with the fascinating growth rate.
-However, COVID-19 did increase sfall, of societal in science and progress, most evident in anti-vaccination movements.
-The number people beli that the Earth is flat is growing as well as those that believe that the COVID-19 vaccines are harmful or even that we don't exist at all.
-On the other hand, the awareness of the majority population that such approaches c to r turning to the Dark Ages, grows to the point that proper actions against this romenon are promot 1.
+The COVID-19 pandemic did not decrease the growth of ICT, information society, artificial intelligence and science overall, quite on the contrary - the progress of computers, knowledge and artificial intelligence continued with the fascinating growth rate.
+However, COVID-19 did increase the downfall of societal norms, trust in science and progress.
+On the other hand, the awareness of the majority, that science and development are the only perspectives for a prosperous future, substantially grows.

-The Multiconference is running parallel sessions with 50 presentions of science oper at eleven conferences, many round tables, workshops and award ceremonic of 300 attendees.
-Sected papers will be published in the Informatica journal with its 45-years tradition of acene.
+The Multiconference is running parallel sessions with 170 presentations of scientific papers at eleven conferences, many round tables, workshops and award ceremonies, and 400 attendees.
+Selected papers will be published in the Informatica journal with its 45-years tradition of excellent research publishing.

-The Information Society 2021 Multiconference
+The Information Society 2021 Multiconference consists of the following conferences:

-- Slovenian Conference on Artificial Ir ellis
+- Slovenian Conference on Artificial Intelligence

 - Data Mining and Data Warehouses

 - Cognitive Science

 - People and Environment

-- 50-years of High-school Computer Excation in Slovenia
+- 50-years of High-school Computer Education in Slovenia

 - Batman Project Workshop

 - Insieme Interreg Project Workshop

 - URBANITE Project Workshop

-- Student Computer Science Research Conference 20
+- Student Computer Science Research Conference 2021

-- International Conference of Transfer of Technolog
+- International Conference of Transfer of Technologies

 - Education in Information Society

-The multiconference is co-consisted and supported by some major research institutions and societies, among them ACM Slovenia, i.e. the Slovenian engineering academy, in the ACM, SLAN, and Z and the second national engineering academy, the Slovenian Engineering Academy, in the name of the conference organizers, we thank all the societies and institutions, and particularly all the participants for their valuable contribution and their interest in this event, and the reviewers for their the sught views.
+The multiconference is co-organized and supported by several major research institutions and societies, among them ACM Slovenia, i.e. the Slovenian chapter of the ACM, SLAIS, DKZ and the second national academy, the Slovenian Engineering Academy.
+In the name of the conference organizers, we thank all the societies and institutions, and particularly all the participants for their valuable contribution and their interest in this event, and the reviewers for their thorough reviews.